 There are a number of cryptocurrency exchange with excellent reputations.

-Coinbase is where most new crypto traders buy their first Bitcoin or Ethereum.
+Coinbase is where most new crypto traders buy Bitcoin or Ethereum.
 It’s highly regulated and trustworthy.

 Gemini Exchange is a major competitor to Coinbase, and is pursuing more stringent regulation and licensing than any other exchange on the planet.

 Binance sells far more cryptocurrencies than any of the other exchanges in this section.
 It’s not as well regulated, but it has never suffered a major attack.

 Coinbase makes signup a breeze, offer mainstream currencies that all kinds of users will understand, and are safely regulated and licensed in many jurisdictions.

 Coinbase Pro offers many different order types, complex charting, and fast performance for experienced traders.
 They also offer a greater array of currencies than the basic Coinbase platform.